 Figure \ref{fig:N_T_shock_core} ($T_{\rm ex}$ vs. $N$) shows that the excitation temperatures derived in the shock are also significantly lower (10$-$70 K) than those in the hot core (70$-$300 K).
 The former are similar to those reported in the low-mass protostellar outflow L1157-B1 (10$-$80 K, \citealt{Lefloch2017}).
-Since the average volume density of the shock and core in G31.41 are high ($\sim$2 $\times$ 10$^6$ cm$^{-3}$, see Sect. \ref{sec:H2_calc}; and $\sim$10$^8$ cm$^{-3}$, \citealt{Mininni2020}, respectively), the lines are expected to thermalize, and hence the $T_{\rm ex}$ range in both sources should reflect the kinetic temperature of the gas.
+Since the average volume density of the shock and core in G31.41 are high ($\sim$2 $\times$ 10$^6$ cm$^{-3}$; see Sect. \ref{sec:H2_calc}; and $\sim$10$^8$ cm$^{-3}$; \citealt{Mininni2020}, respectively), the lines are expected to thermalize, and the $T_{\rm ex}$ range in the two sources is therefore expected to reflect the kinetic temperature of the gas.
 This confirms that the gas in the shock is colder, which suggests that it is already in a post-shock phase in which the temperature has decreased, and it is not affected by the heating from the protostars.

-The column densities in the shock position are of the order 10$^{13}$ - 10$^{15}$ cm$^{-2}$, which are orders of magnitude lower than those found in the hot core (10$^{16}$ - 10$^{17}$ cm$^{-2}$).
+The column densities in the shock position are about 10$^{13}$ - 10$^{15}$ cm$^{-2}$.
+This is lower by some orders of magnitude than those found in the hot core (10$^{16}$ - 10$^{17}$ cm$^{-2}$).